chen0040/js-recommender/README.md

 # Usage

+The the direct use of the javascript in html can be found in [example.html](https://rawgit.com/chen0040/js-recommender/master/example.html).

 The sample code below tries to predict the missing rating of [user, movie] as shown in the table below:

 ![movie-recommender](images/movie-recommender.png)